 Some of the following tips are easy to do; others require a skilled auto technician.

-- Air Conditioning: A marginally operating system will fail in hot weather.
-Have the system examined by a qualified technician.
-Newer models have cabin air filters that clean the air entering the heating and air conditioning system.
+- Air Conditioning: Noone want a marginally operating air conditioning system especially in hot weather.
+For your safety it is important to have your cooling system examined by a qualified technician.
+Newer models have cabin air filters that clean the air entering the heating and air conditioning system and are often overlooked.
+Not changing these cabin air filter can result in poor air quality in the cabin of your car and exacerbate allergies and and asthma.
 Check your owner’s manual for location and replacement interval

-- Cooling System: The greatest cause of summer breakdowns is overheating.
-The cooling system should be completely flushed and refilled about every 24 months.
-The level, condition, and concentration of the coolant should be checked periodically.
+- Cooling System: The greatest cause of summer breakdowns is the overheating of your engine.
+In order to avoid catastrophic engine failure your cooling system should be completely flushed and refilled about every 24 months.
+The level, condition, and concentration of the coolant should be checked periodically to ensure the proper coolant levels.
 (A 50/50 mix of antifreeze and water is usually recommended.)
 DIYers, never remove the radiator cap until the engine has thoroughly cooled!
 The tightness and condition of drive belts, clamps, and hoses should be checked by a pro.